hailo-ai/hailo_model_zoo/docs/BENCHMARKS.rst

    hailomz compile <model_name>

-| After building the HEF you will be able to measure the performance of the model by using the HailoRT command line interface.
+| Only after first building the HEF, will it be possible to measure the performance of the model by using the HailoRT command line interface.
 | Example for measuring performance of resnet_v1_50:

 .. code-block::